 Board of Management

 Marjorie has extensive experience in legal practice, specialising in corporate and maritime law.
-Her past appointments include Group General Counsel & Company Secretary of Neptune Orient Lines Limited and Senior Associate Director of Yeo Leong & Peh, LLC.
-She also served as the Group General Counsel for Otto Marine Ltd and lectured on maritime and marine insurance law at the Singapore Maritime Academy of the Singapore Polytechnic.
+She also lectured on maritime and marine insurance law at the Singapore Maritime Academy of the Singapore Polytechnic.
 She currently serves as a Consultant in the Otto Group of Companies.

-She has held Board appointments in several private and public listed companies as well as in non-profit organisations, including Council for Third Age.
-She is the incumbent Honorary Secretary and member of the RSVP Board and Chairman of its Nomination Committee.
+Marjorie has held Board appointments in several private and public listed companies as well as in non-profit organisations, including Council for Third Age.
+She is the Honorary Secretary of RSVP and currently chairs several committees including Nomination, Programmes Creation and Corporate & Marketing Communications.
 She is also Chairman of Siong Keng Hoon Foundation Limited - an organisation incorporated for charitable purposes.

 Chew Heng joined the Board in 2006.
 He is a member of the Chartered Institute of Management Accountants (CIMA) and Fellow of the Institute of Singapore Chartered Accountants.
 He has held senior financial management positions in major US MNCs for more than twenty years.

-Sunny has been continuing to support RSVP’s programmes in SVTC and Cyberguide (including Silver IT Fest and Silver IT Care) after stepping down from his past position as their Chairman.
+Sunny is presently the Chairman of the Cyberguide programme and has been a strong supporter of RSVP’s training function including SVTC since he joined the organisation in 2011.
 He facilitates programmes in the SVTC, arranges trainers for Silver IT Fest and corrects all outstanding problems faced by Silver IT Care.
 He was also instrumental in leading M+W in 2 charity golfs events benefitting RSVP Singapore in 2012 and 2016.

 Choong Kong was co-opted onto the Board in late 2016.
-He currently chairs the Episodic Volunteering Programme and the Investment Committee.
+He currently chairs the Episodic Volunteering Programme.